Visiting Cotehele: what you need to know

 The one-way route around the garden follows hard-standing and gravel paths which are wheelchair and pushchair friendly.
 There is one section behind the house which is unsuitable for wheelchairs and an alternative route is signposted to avoid this.

-Please check with staff on arrival if you have any concerns.
+Please check with the team if you have any concerns.
 There is plenty of seating along the route to offer you a place to rest along the way.

 We are sorry but we are unable to offer our wheelchairs or our visitor shuttle service between the house, quay and mill at this time.